eXsio/querydsl-entityql-maven-plugin/README.md

     </profile>
 ```

+**This way Query Model generation will be a part of standard clean-install Maven build, as long as the Profile is enabled.**
+**It will also ensure that Models are based on the current source code.**

 ## Examples

 Feel free to browse the [Examples Project](https://github.com/eXsio/querydsl-entityql-examples) to find out how to use EntityQL in your code.